awsdocs/aws-freertos-docs/doc_source/userguide/ble-demo.md

    $ ./gradlew installDebug
    ```

-1. Confirm that your microcontroller appears under **Devices** on the BLE Mobile SDK demo app\.
+1. Confirm that your microcontroller appears under **Devices** on the Bluetooth Low Energy Mobile SDK demo app\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/freertos/latest/userguide/images/ble-device-list1.png)
 **Note**
-All devices with Amazon FreeRTOS and the device information service \(`/lib/bluetooth_low_energy/services/device_information`\) that are in range appear in the list\.
+All devices with Amazon FreeRTOS and the device information service \(`<amazon-freertos>/.../device_information`\) that are in range appear in the list\.

 1. Choose your microcontroller from the list of devices\.
 The application establishes a connection with the board, and a green line appears next to the connected device\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/freertos/latest/userguide/images/ble-device-list2.png)